Nice to meet you.

 • Share donation impact: By specifically expressing the impact that each donation has on your nonprofit’s overall mission, you can help donors better visualize their personal involvement in the organization.
 Including pictures and testimonials is a great way to exemplify this impact.

 • Keep your organization top-of-mind: You don’t want the donor to forget about your organization as soon as they click submit.
-Instead, keep reminding them of the good work you are doing together, as well as further opportunities for involvement.
+Instead, keep reminding them of the good work you are doing together and of further opportunities for involvement.

-By sending a personalized thank-you letter to each donor, you can show that your organization cares about each and every donation – no matter the size.
-Not only will this help to boost your fundraising efforts, but also to strengthen relationships with supporters.
+By sending a personalized thank-you letter to each donor, you can show that your organization cares about each donation—no matter the size.
+This will not only boost your fundraising efforts but also strengthen relationships with supporters.

-If you’re new to writing donation thank-you letters, it might seem like a daunting task.
-However, an optimized thank-you letter can be simplified and broken down into eight essential components, making it a much simpler and easy-to-manage process.
+If you’re new to writing donation thank-you letters, it might seem daunting.
+However, an optimized thank-you letter can be simplified and broken down into eight essential components, making it a much simpler and easier-to-manage process.

 thank-you letter formatting template